 An enoteca is a wine bar, or a bar where the only alcohol served is wine.
 Traditionally it is a wine shop for tasting and buying regional wines.
 In any given enoteca, you will find a wide range of white wines and red wines from the local area.
 Depending on the size of the bar, they might also stock some imported wines as well as a very small menu of appetizers.

-A bar in Italy is a place for refreshments, where one can have a quick breakfast in the morning, some light food such as sandwiches for the lunch and some appetizers before the dinners.
+A bar in Italy is a place for refreshments, where one can have a quick breakfast in the morning, some light food such as sandwiches for lunch, and some appetizers before the dinners.
 A Bar is similar to a Cafe.

-Throughout the day, the bar usually serves coffees, juices and alcohol as well.
-It is a social place where locals chat with each other about everything from family affairs to the politics.
+Throughout the day, the bar usually serves coffees, juices, and alcohol as well.
+It is also a social place where locals chat with each other about everything from family affairs to politics.

 Other names of Italian restaurants

 This list includes the most common Italian eateries you could see here and there.
-However, depending on where you travel, you maybe encounter others such as pizzerie, bruschetteria, bacari or piadinerie.
+However, depending on where you travel, you may encounter others such as a pizzerie, bruschetteria, bacari or piadinerie.
 If you discover a new type, please let me know, and I would be happy to update my post accordingly.